mucklet/mucklet-client/docs/style-guide.md

 ### Const vs let

 * Use `const` for constants declared in a file's global scope.
-* Use `let` for variables and properties declared inside classes, functions, or methods, even if the intial value will never be changed.
+* Use `let` for variables declared inside functions, or methods, even if the intial value will never be changed.

 ```javascript
 // Const used to declare a static LocaleString outside of the class.